MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 ## Global Variables functions

-Global Variables functions can be used to set and get variables within rules.
-Once global variables are set, they can be accessed within a decision rule, velocity, routing rules, and post-decision actions within the same environment or children environments in the hierarchy in the following table.
-For example, if you set global variables in a rule within the root environment, its value can be retrieved within any other rule within the same assessment in the same environment, or any children environments.
+You can use Global Variables functions to set and get variables within rules.
+Once global variables are set, they can be accessed within a decision rule, velocity, routing rules, and post-decision actions within the same environment or children environments.
+The hierarchy Fraud Protection uses is listed in the following table.
+For example, if you set global variables in a rule within the root environment, Fraud Protection can retrieve its value within any other rule in the same assessment in the same environment, or any children environments.

 | Operator | Description | Example |
 |-------------|-------------|---------|